 It was first introduced in 1995 as Honda’s mid-range utility vehicle.
 The CR-V nameplate stands for “Comfortable Runabout Vehicle” and is now on its fifth generation.

 The fifth-generation CR-V is larger as compared to its predecessor.
-The CR-V’s has grown from a compact crossover to a vehicle that measures enough to compete with the mid-size SUV segment.
+The CR-V’s has grown from a compact crossover to a vehicle with sufficient dimensions to compete with the mid-size SUV segment.

-The larger dimensions of the CR-V is looking to be received well by the local market as it ranked fifth in the most sold Honda cars list in 2019.
+The larger size of the CR-V is looking to be received well by the local market as it ranked fifth in the list of most Honda cars sold in 2019.
+Later in October 2020, Honda Philippines introduced an updated version with several new features.

 With that being said, let’s take a look at the differences between all of the compact crossover’s variants and see which option best suits you.